kairitanaka/gibby/README.md

 $$Random(\frac{2}{8^4}, \frac{2}{8^4}, \frac{72}{8^4}, \frac{24}{8^4}, \frac{8}{8^4},\frac{4}{8^4}, \frac{1}{8^4}) = Random(\frac{2}{113},\frac{2}{113},\frac{72}{113},\frac{24}{113},\frac{8}{113},\frac{4}{113},\frac{1}{113})$$

 Sample a new motif for the subsequence in sequence `s'` according to the probability distribution obtained in the previous step.
 This new motif replaces the old position for sequence `s'`.
+In this case we chose ACCT.

 <p align="center">
   <img src=https://github.com/kairitanaka/gibby/assets/64274901/89a325c2-edde-4aba-b040-c2224206c672 width="50%" alt="Image 1 Description">